SyncfusionExamples/EJ2-Spreadsheet-WebServices/Python/README.md

 	dotnet publish -c Release
 	```

-After publishing, reference the generated DLLs in your Python application as needed.
+After publishing, the newly generated DLLs will be referred by the Python application.